aash-gates/ddc-2021-jumpstart-your-journey/workshop/data-exploration-pandas/README.md

 ## Continue to run the notebook

-* Finishing running all of the cells.
-Carefully read all of the markdown comments to gain some understanding of how data vizualization can be use to gain insight into the data set.
+* Finish running all of the cells.
+Carefully read all of the markdown comments to gain some understanding of how data analysis and manipulation can be done to gain insight into the data set.